-In our opinion, Mesoblast UK Limited's financial statements (the "financial statements"):
+In our opinion, Mesoblast UK Limited's financial statements:

-- give a true and fair view of the state of the company's affairs as at 30 June 2016 and of its profit and cash flows for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the company's affairs as at 30 June 2017 and of its loss and cash flows for the year then ended: - have been properly prepared in accordance with IFRSs as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies Act 2006.

-What we have audited

-The financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), comprise:

-- the Balance Sheet as at 30 June 2016; - the Income Statement and the Statement of Comprehensive Income for the year then ended; - the Statement of Cash Flows for the year then ended; - the Statement of Changes in Equity for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements, included within the Annual Report and Financial Statements (the "Annual Report"), which comprise: the Balance Sheet; the Income Statement and the Statement of Comprehensive Income, the Statement of Cash Flows, the Statement of Changes in Equity; and the notes to the financial statements, which include a description of the significant accounting policies.